-[Section 38 amended by No. 1 of 1991 s.
+[Section 38 amended: No. 1 of 1991 s.
 14; No. 23 of 2014 s.
 94.]

 39. Evidentiary provisions

 In any prosecution for offences against this Act —

 (a) it is not necessary to prove the appointment of an inspector or authorised person or his authority to do any act, to issue any order, to give any direction or notice, to make any request or to take any proceedings, but nothing in this paragraph prevents the right of the accused to prove the extent of that authority; and